GraphStreamingProject/Landscape/README.md

 ## Cluster Setup
 Ansible files for setting up the cluster are found under `tools/ansible`.
 Ansible commands are run with `ansible-playbook -i /path/to/inventory.ini /path/to/<script>.yaml`.
+Note: Experimental script to auto-setup workers. ./setup_tagget_workers.sh will setup all workers tagged 'ClusterNodeType:Worker', including getting their IP.

 ### 1. Install useful packages
 ```